 Hades’ characters are one of the most enchanting elements in Supergiant’s underworld action RPG, with the relationships you develop throughout your runs core the key narrative.
-However, there are a lot of denizens of the underworld, and Mount Olympus, to meet, and even in just a couple of hours of play-time, things can get a little confusing.
+There are a lot of denizens of the underworld and Mount Olympus to meet, and even in just a couple of hours of playtime, things can get a little confusing.
 Keep in mind that this guide has more spoilers than Hades has repentant souls, which is to say there are plenty, so skip through the house of Hades character section, and some sections marked with spoilers, to avoid the bulk of the characters central to the narrative.

 If you’ve already escaped from the deadly peril of damnation, why not try a new adventure with our picks for the best games like Hades, and the best games like Diablo, on Switch and mobile.
 Or, if you’re looking to take it to the undead on the streets and in the cities, take a browse through our list of the best zombie games.